twobombs/thereminq-llama/README.md

-# thereminq-llama : baking a quantum layer caek
+# Thereminq-LLaMa : baking a quantum layer caek

 This repo is alpha and dedicated to training LLama's with QC data

 Download bin files through fetch-bins.sh and start container with nvdia-docker support